11 Best Smartwatches to Monitor Blood Pressure in 2026: Cuff-Based, PPG and Hypertension Detection Compared

 • 10 ATM + IP68 and 100 m depth rating; tough titanium build suited to real outdoor use.

-• Blood Pressure feature with 28-day calibration cycle (where available) makes wrist BP more practical.
+• The blood pressure feature with a 28-day calibration cycle (where available) makes wrist BP more practical.

 • ECG and sleep-apnea detection broaden health coverage.

-• Dual-frequency GPS and fast processor improve training and everyday responsiveness.
+• Dual-frequency GPS and a fast processor improve training and everyday responsiveness.

 Cons